angSang26/angSang26/README.md

 We will use a two-step strategy to detect suspicious transactions:

 Step1: It is a fact that transaction data is unbalanced with fraudulent transactions forming a small percentage of the whole.
-Following the logic that these fraudulent transactions must belong to a loosely cohesive set defined by source, type, methodology etc., it is important to detect this set that defines fraudulent transactions in a set of data.
+Following the logic that these fraudulent transactions must belong to a loosely cohesive set related in some manner like source,merchant, geography, time, type, methodology etc., it is important to detect this set that defines fraudulent transactions in a set of data.
 Hence we will use clustering techniques to cluster the data into cohesive groups.

 Step 2: Classification algorithms will then be used on the clustered dataset to classify the transactions as fraudulent or legitimate.